Switzerland–European Union relations: Proposed framework accord

 On 26 May 2021, Switzerland decided to again suspend negotiations with the EU and not sign the drafted EU-Swiss Institutional Framework Agreement.
 The main disagreements were about freedom of movement, the level playing field and state aid rules.

 On 15 November 2021, Maroš Šefčovič, EU Vice President responsible for Swiss-EU negotiations and Brexit struck a more conciliatory tone with Swiss Foreign Minister Ignazio Cassis, when they met in Brussels.
 The two sides agreed to establish a structured political dialogue at ministerial level, and re-open bilateral talks in early 2022.
-The Swiss Foreign minister in particular insisted that Switzerland will be integrated back into the Erasmus+ and the Horizon Europe programmes.
-At stake are a number of agreements between Switzerland and the EU, including future access to EU's electricity market, as well as EU citizens' availability of Swiss social security benefits.
+The Swiss Foreign minister in particular insisted that Switzerland be integrated back into the Erasmus+ and the Horizon Europe programmes.
+At stake were a number of agreements between Switzerland and the EU, including future access to EU's electricity market, as well as EU citizens' availability of Swiss social security benefits.

+In December 2023, the Swiss Federal Council agreed to reinitiate negotiations with Brussels on bilateral relations with regard to the framework accord.
+The decision came after a two-year period of previously undisclosed preparations and reflects the opinion of the Swiss population to find a realistic approach for a stable relationship with the EU.
+The draft mandate was the result of numerous meetings on a diplomatic level as well as extensive internal discussions with unions and Swiss business representatives.
+With the choice of a new negotiating team, Switzerland expects that it will find a more effective strategy to create optimal conditions for a satisfactory result in the upcoming negotiations.
+Mainly the "super guillotine clause", which previously ended the discussion with the EU, was removed to avoid a premature failure of future talks, and the new draft, agreed upon by a joint statement, would allow an open-ended discourse on all levels including the free movement of people, land transport, air transport, which are completely revised, and technical barriers to trade and agriculture as well as electricity, food safety and health, with all three allowing for direct subsidies.
+The responsibility of the European court on Swiss legal questions includes more limitations.
+The new draft mandate was then to be ratified by the Swiss cantons, the federal parliament and approved by the EU commission by the end of 2023.
+Both sides had come a long way to create the new draft, according to the Swiss foreign minister Ignazio Cassis.